darsha2000/darsha2000/README.md

 # Hello, I'm Adarsha J K
 <a href="https://linkedin.com/in/adarsha-jk-a91a31238"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am  with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-Aspiring web developer with a strong foundation in HTML, CSS, JavaScript, and modern frameworks like React.js.
-Eager to contribute to dynamic development teams and build user-friendly, responsive websites.
-Seeking an entry-level position to apply and expand my skills while delivering high-quality web solutions.

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Analyst.

 ## Skills